Ideal Supply has come a long way since its humble beginnings in the 1920s.

 It assembled and distributed console radios, later branching into hardware, automotive parts, paint, appliances and even toys, all sold from its headquarters in the former Grand Central Hotel in downtown Listowel, Ontario, about two hours west of Toronto.

 In 1946 Earl Forrest joined the business.
-He bought the shares of deceased co-founder George McDonald (no relation to the current owners) and became partners with Franklin Zurbrigg.
-Mr. Forrest immediately began to grow the business, taking what was essentially a hardware store and transforming it into the professional sales organization it is today.
+He bought the shares of deceased co-founder George McDonald (no relation to the future owners) and became partners with Franklin Zurbrigg.
+Mr. Forrest immediately began to grow the business, taking what was essentially a hardware store and transforming it into a professional sales organization.
 He created a top-notch sales team which actively pursued business opportunities and he eventually opened branch stores in Wingham and Mt.
 Forest.
 In 1958 his son-in-law, John H. MacDonald, joined him in the business and 10 years later bought the company.
 By that time his son-in-law had worked in just about every facet of the business.

 Equipped with experience, enthusiasm, driving ambition and a way with people, John MacDonald moved swiftly to define the company’s next big transition.
 His strategy included moving away from hardware and appliances, growing the automotive side of the business and aggressively expanding into electrical supplies geared to contractors – all while staying focused on the small to medium-sized markets.
 He also began the shift away from retail sales towards wholesale.
 It was a brilliant strategic move – and one that would set the company up for a cascading set of opportunities in the future.